MagicMart/memory-game-cards/README.md

   After a certain number of moves, the number of stars is reduced. *** stars is the highest available, * star is the lowest.

-When all the cards are matched, the modal box pops and the user is informed of:
+When all the cards are matched, the modal box pops up and the user is informed of:

   * how many moves they made
   * how many seconds it took